Why choose Been Let Down as your medical negligence solicitor?

 - Failure to explain potential medical risks and complications or failures to inform you of reasonable alternative treatment options.

 We understand that suffering an act of medical negligence can have a long-term impact on the physical, mental and financial wellbeing of an individual and/or their family and may require ongoing care.
-As trusted medical negligence solicitors, we can help you to bring a successful claim and secure clinical negligence compensation to empower you to overcome this burden.
+As trusted medical negligence solicitors, members of the Law Society of England and Wales and accredited by the Solicitors Regulation Authority, we can help you to bring a successful claim and secure clinical negligence compensation to empower you to overcome this burden.

 Why make a medical negligence claim?

-We understand the impact that clinical negligence can have on your health and wellbeing, so you deserve to receive compensation for your ordeal.
-A successful claim also helps to reduce the chances of the same thing happening to other patients in the future.
+A successful claim with the support of medical malpractice solicitors also helps to reduce the chances of the same thing happening to other patients in the future.
 You may have lost earnings and you may require future treatment and a claim will result in compensation to fund these things for you or reimburse you for lost income.

 It is incredibly important that health professionals are held to account and that these same mistakes do not happen to other people.
 It is equally important you are compensated when things go wrong and you are left harmed and financially vulnerable.”